Dennis-Karikari/SETA-TyVEGHA-Integration-Project-Typhoid-Surveillance-Tracking/README.md

 ---

+📸 Dashboard Screenshots by Town
+Below are visual insights from the monitoring dashboard, showing enrollment and linkage data for each town in the Asante Akim North District:

+🔹 Agogo

+🔹 Ananekrom

+🔹 Pekyerekye

+🔹 Nyinamponase

+🔹 Behwe

+🔹 Dawreso

+🔹 Amantena

+🔹 Akutuase

+🔹 Wioso

+🔹 Juansa

+🔹 Domeabra

+🔹 Magyeda

+🔹 Pataban

+🔹 Adinkra

+🔹 Adiemra

+🔹 Hwidiem

+🔹 Asenkyem

 📌 **Note:** This repository may contain documentation, analysis scripts, visualizations, and tools for managing and analyzing the linkage between SETA and TyVEGHA data.
 No personal identifying data is included.